 Certification | A certificate from a specialist doctor working in a government hospital is required to claim the deduction. |

 Section 80D is more than just a discounting tool.
 It aims to provide quality healthcare for our elders without worrying about funds.
 It caters to those aged 60 or older, and proves highly beneficial if you're responsible for your parents or elderly kin.
-It offers tax reliefs for of upto Rs.
+It offers tax reliefs of up to Rs.
 1 lakh depending upon the age for numerous medical expenses such as hospital stays, and doctor's consultations.

 Here's a comparison of Section 80D and Section 80C.